Workflow-first testing

 What we bring

 We cover manual QA, exploratory testing, regression testing, test case design, bug reporting, no-code automation support, and workflow validation.
+The goal is not to produce noise; it is to find useful issues and explain them clearly.

 Our Approach